carsonfarmer/blog/content/blog/python_resources_qgis.md

 Author: cfarmer
 Email: carson.farmer@gmail.com
 Category: Python
-Tags: Python, QGIS, FOSS4G, Helpful tip, GIS
+Tags: Python, QGIS, FOSS4G, Helpful Tip, GIS
 Slug: python_resources_qgis

 There's a discussion thread on the QGIS LinkedIn Group page about Python tutorials and resources.
 There were a few good suggestions, so I thought I'd share these with others.
 It starts with a *very* common question from a GIS (or any software that supports scripting) user: